What Was the Dismissed Minister Doing at the Russian Embassy?

 What was the dismissed minister doing at the Russian embassy?

 What was the dismissed minister doing at the Russian embassy?
-The Russian embassy in Iran has hosted the ‘Sanctioned Club.’
-The official Telegram channel of the Russian embassy in Tehran announced a meeting with the members of the club against sanctions, chaired by Mr. Manouchehr Mottaki, the former Iranian Foreign Minister.
-Mottaki is the same foreign minister from Ahmadinejad’s government who was dismissed in an unusual and strange manner during a work trip, informed by his Senegalese counterpart.
+The Russian embassy in Iran has hosted the Sanction Club.
+The official Telegram channel of the Russian embassy in Tehran announced a meeting with the members of the Anti-Sanction Club, chaired by Mr. Manouchehr Mottaki, the former Foreign Minister of Iran.
+Mottaki is the same Foreign Minister from Ahmadinejad’s administration who was dismissed in an unusual and strange manner during a work trip, receiving the news of his dismissal from his Senegalese counterpart.

-In 2010, during a trip to Senegal to deliver Ahmadinejad’s message to the president of that country, in the middle of a negotiation session, he heard about his dismissal from the host country’s officials.
-Mottaki’s current position is the senior advisor to the Secretary of the World Assembly for the Proximity of Islamic Schools of Thought, and he has recently become the head of the House of Parties.
-This meeting took place as Levan Jagaryan, the current Russian ambassador, is leaving Iran and handing over the post to his successor, Alexey Dedov, a Russian diplomat.
+In 2010, during a trip to Senegal to deliver Ahmadinejad’s message to the president of that country, Mottaki heard about his dismissal from the host country’s officials in the middle of a negotiation session.
+Mottaki’s current position is as a senior advisor to the Secretary of the World Assembly for the Proximity of Islamic Schools of Thought, and he has recently become the head of the House of Parties.
+This meeting took place while Levan Jagaryan, the current Russian ambassador, is leaving Iran and handing over his post to his successor, Alexey Dedov, a Russian diplomat.

-The threatener of rape, the secretary of the club
+The threatener of assault becomes the secretary of the club

 But who are the members and founders of this club?
-A look at the backgrounds of some influential figures in this club highlights the presence of two groups: the dismissed members of Ahmadinejad’s administration and the Imam Sadegh University affiliates.
-Manouchehr Mottaki seems to be the head or manager of this club, who also has a very good relationship with Imam Sadegh University and has regularly visited this university for speeches over the past years.
+A look at the backgrounds of some influential figures in this club highlights the presence of two groups: the dismissed officials from Ahmadinejad’s administration and those affiliated with Imam Sadegh University.
+Manouchehr Mottaki is apparently the president or director of this club and has a very good relationship with Imam Sadegh University, having frequently visited it for speeches in recent years.

-Alireza Forghani, who became the governor of Kish at the age of 30 in 2011, is also the secretary of the club’s policy council.
-According to his own claim, he was dismissed due to his opposition to the so-called ‘deviationist’ faction in Ahmadinejad’s government.
+Alireza Farghani, who became the governor of Kish at the age of 30 in 2011, is also the secretary of the club’s policy-making council.
+According to his own claims, he was dismissed from his position due to his opposition to the so-called ‘deviant’ faction in Ahmadinejad’s government.

-He has said that the idea of forming the ‘Sanctioned Club’ was raised in Iran in 2013, but it did not find much ground for implementation.
-However, after the Crimea crisis, when Russia was also sanctioned by the United States, a very good capacity was created for the sanctioned countries to form a club against the US and its sanctions.
-Notably, in the same year, he made a bizarre statement threatening Obama’s daughter with rape.
+He stated that the idea of forming the Sanction Club was proposed in Iran in 2013 but had not found much ground for operationalization.
+However, after the Crimea crisis, when Russia was also sanctioned by the US, a very good opportunity arose for sanctioned countries to form a club against the US and its sanctions.
+Notably, in the same year, he made a bizarre statement threatening to assault Obama’s daughter.

-1. The publication of all weaknesses of all American interests around the world for all people worldwide.
-Simple operation training.
+1. The exposure of all weaknesses of all American interests worldwide to all people of the world; simple training of operations.

-2. Within 21 hours, a member of the family of all American ministers, ambassadors, and military commanders worldwide will be kidnapped.
+2. Within 21 hours, a member of every American minister’s family, American ambassadors, and American military commanders worldwide will be kidnapped.

-3. In the next 18 hours, videos of their dismemberment will be publicly displayed.
-Manual delivery of the video.
+3. In the next 18 hours, videos of their dismemberment will be shown to everyone; the videos will be sent manually.

-4. Obama should be reminded that if there are bastards in the US and other parts of the world, they are bastards who can easily rape Sasha, Obama’s daughter.
+4. Obama should be reminded that if there are bastards in America and other parts of the world, there are bastards who can easily assault Sasha, Obama’s daughter.

-Just befriend them and make connections, which has already happened.
-5. Obama, attack Syria so you can be erased from the face of the earth forever, and the global public opinion will justify it.
+It is enough to befriend them and establish a connection, which has been done.
+5. Obama, attack Syria so that you will be erased from the face of the earth forever, and the world’s public opinion will justify it.

-Some American news sites published this with headlines like ‘Iran threatens to rape Obama’s daughter if Syria is attacked’ and linked this individual’s personal stance on his blog to Iran’s stance.
-The Daily Caller website, publishing this news, wrote that given Forghani is an analyst and strategist member of the Ammar Base, which the website described as a radical think tank in the Islamic Republic of Iran, his words can be seen as reflecting the views of parts of the Islamic system regarding the US.
+Some American news sites published this with headlines such as ‘Iran threatens to assault Obama’s daughter if Syria is attacked,’ and by creating a stir, attributed this individual’s personal stance on his blog to Iran.
+The Daily Caller website, by publishing this news, wrote that considering Farghani is an analyst and strategist member of the Ammar Base, which this website describes as a radical think tank in the Islamic Republic of Iran, his words can reflect the opinions of some parts of the Islamic system regarding America.

 توییتر سفارت روسیه در تهران